What Is a Strata Inspection? Guide for Buyers and Managers

 The physical inspection — the strata inspection itself — examines the building's actual condition.
 This is where a qualified building inspector walks through the common property, identifies defects and maintenance needs, and assesses the overall condition of the structure and shared services.

 Both components are essential.
-The records might show a healthy sinking fund, but the physical inspection might reveal defects that the committee hasn't yet identified.
+The records might show a healthy sinking fund, but the physical inspection might reveal defects that the committee has not yet identified.
 Conversely, the physical inspection might show a well-maintained building, while the records reveal ongoing legal disputes with the builder over construction defects.

 What to look for in strata records